 People with the CD personality type tend to remove emotions from decision-making as much as possible, valuing efficiency and logic over intuition or social proof.
 They are usually more reserved in their interactions and relating to others in a more distant and detached manner, building trust slowly.

 The Questioner personality type traits

-With a position on the far left of the DISC, Questioners typically prioritize personal space, privacy and autonomy.
+With a position on the far left of the DISC model map, Questioners typically prioritize personal space, privacy and autonomy.
 Their matter-of-fact, unsentimental approach to people and situations allows them to maintain a comfortable distance, with less emotional involvement in decisions.

 Act with purpose and focus.

 Pursue goals rather than spend much time interacting with others.

 Aggressively overcome opposition and competition.

 Be impatient when progress is blocked.